Take photos, help protect rivers

 Do love to fish, paddle, and swim in the Elk River — anywhere along the river?

-It’s easy, too!
-You download an app called Water Reporter, you click to join the WV Rivers community in the app, and start taking photos!
+It’s easy to help!
+You download an app called Water Reporter, You click to join the WV Rivers community in the app, and start taking photos!

 Here’s how it works.